 OlympiaTech Electric was proud to join forces with other industry partners at the Power Girls Camp in June.
 The week-long camp is organized by Girl Scouts River Valleys and gives school-aged girls the opportunity to learn about the construction trades and participate in hands-on construction projects alongside trades workers and other industry professionals.

 Women-in-NECA Twin Cities (WIN-TC) founder and OlympiaTech CEO Seaen Kosmides, along with the rest of the WIN-TC chapter, hosted a virtual panel discussion on advancing inclusion and diversity in the construction industry.
 The event was planned in conjunction with Women in Construction Week 2021 which is organized by the National Association of Women in Construction (NAWIC).
-The discussion was moderated by Christa Seaberg, corporate EEO officer at Lunda Construction and panelists represented local organizations that work to advance diversity and inclusion in the industry by providing opportunities and pathways into the trades.

 With the start of the new year, property owners and managers are preparing for their 2021 projects and improvement programs – including preventative maintenance for building systems.
 Preventative maintenance of critical building equipment can help identify and correct issues before they become major problems.
 These proactive actions will help ensure that electrical systems are performing at optimal levels and reduce the chances of costly downtime.
 Now is also a great time to review safety best practices to ensure your facility is operating safely, in compliance, and up to code.

 As we navigate these times of change together, we want you to know that OlympiaTech is here for you and we can help prepare your facility for the transition to the new normal.
 The pandemic has forced the adoption of new ways of working and many of our clients are turning to us for help with the implementation of new concepts and technologies at their facilities, including: